QuickDapp/QuickDapp-OLD/docs/getting-started.md

 If the App build succeeds (and it should!) your dapp will be up and running at the URL presented by DigitalOcean.

+Now, every time you push an updated image to the container registry the App will auto-redeploy.

 ## Step 13 - Hurrah!

 **Congratulations! your dapp is now available on the web in production mode.**